iluwatar/java-design-patterns/monitor/README.md

 The Monitor design pattern is a synchronization technique used in concurrent programming to ensure that only one thread can execute a particular section of code at a time.
 It is a method of wrapping and hiding the synchronization primitives (like semaphores or locks) within the methods of an object.
 This pattern is useful in situations where race conditions could occur.

-In the provided code, the `Bank` class is an example of the Monitor pattern.
-The `Bank` class has several methods that are marked as `synchronized`.
-This means that only one thread can execute these methods at a time, ensuring that the bank's state remains consistent even when accessed from multiple threads.
+The Java Monitor design pattern can be seen in the `Bank` class example.
+By using synchronized methods, the `Bank` class ensures that only one thread can perform transactions at any given time, illustrating effective use of the Monitor pattern in real-world applications.

 Here is a simplified version of the `Bank` class with additional comments: